GoyalNikita/StayEase/README.md

 ### Overview

 StayEase is a RESTful API service designed to streamline the room booking process for a hotel management aggregator application.
 This application is built using Spring Boot and MySQL to manage and persist data.
-The service includes authentication and authorization using JWT tokens and supports three roles: CUSTOMER, HOTEL_MANAGER, and ADMIN.
+The service includes authentication and authorization using JWT tokens and supports three roles: CUSTOMER, MANAGER, and ADMIN.